pineapaul/cycorgi/README.md

    npm run seed
    ```

-   This populates the database with sample information assets for testing.
+   This populates the database with sample data for testing.

 ## Development